-We have audited the accompanying financial statements of Alimco Re Ltd. (the "Company"), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of comprehensive income, changes in shareholder's equity, and cash flows for the year ended December 31, 2021 and for the period from October 18, 2019 (date of incorporation) to December 31, 2020, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Alimco Re Ltd. (the "Company"), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of comprehensive (loss) income, changes in shareholder's equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Alimco Re Ltd. as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the year ended December 31, 2021 and for the period from October 18, 2019 (date of incorporation) to December 31, 2020 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Alimco Re Ltd. as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.